 Syntax command query response :HEADer AS :HEADer?
 AS AS = OFF, ON Explanation command query Sets header enablement.
 When headers are enabled, responses to queries are prefixed by headers; when headers are disabled, responses are not so prefixed.
 Returns whether or not headers are prefixed to responses to queries.
 The initial toggle state for headers (when the power is turned on) is OFF.
-Example are disabled: response to :HEADER? is OFF. are enabled: response to :HEADER? is :HEADER ON.
-When allowed In all functions S. - Changes and queries the function selection.
+Example When headers are disabled: response to :HEADER? is OFF.
+When headers are enabled: response to :HEADER? is :HEADER ON.
+When allowed In all functions 5.
+Changes and o queries the function selection.
 Syntax command query response :FUNCtion AS :FUNCtion?
 AS AS = MEM : memory recorder function REC : recorder function XYC : X-Y recorder function FFT : FFT function Explanation command query Switches to the function designated by AS .
 Returns the name of the current function as character data.
-Example FUNCTION ME When allowed In all functions S.
+Example :FUNCTION MEM The function is ۸ set to the memory recorder function.
+When allowed In all functions з.